Hoang-Long2012/pipeline-toolkit/README.md

 )
 ```

-The name is passed to `threading.Thread` when the worker thread is created.

-It can be read and changed through the `name` property:
+The name can be read and changed through the `name` property:

 ```python
 print(pipeline.name)